-This episode, we discuss how much basketball players can earn, how much schools get paid for having their teams in the tournament, and the special prize Warren Buffet offered people who guessed every game’s outcome correctly…
+This “Money With Mak and G” podcast episode, we discuss how much basketball players can earn, how much schools get paid for having their teams in the tournament, and the special prize Warren Buffet offered people who guessed every game’s outcome correctly…

 “Warren offered 1 billion dollars to anyone who could perfectly fill out all the brackets, or 1 million dollars per year for life.” – Mak

 “March Madness is the NCAA’s biggest moneymaker that means depending on how your basketball team does will depend on the money the NCAA distributes to your school.” – Mak

 00:53 – How much Michael Jordan is worth and how he made his money.

 01:37 – The NCAA tournament and the difficulties it has because of COVID.

 03:08 – What a bracket is when guessing who’s going to win.

 04:00 – The money Warren Buffet offered for anyone who guesses all the brackets correctly.

 04:43 – How much money is lost due to people watching the game.